divios/jParser/README.md

 # jParser
-A java module to easily parse console arguments in a similar style as C with getOpt()
+A java module to easily parse console arguments in a similar style as getOpt() in C

 # Usage